ashishgupta4/dpdk-draft-compressdev/doc/guides/prog_guide/compressdev_lib.rst

-priv_xform is PMD internally managed private data that it maintains to do stateless processing. priv_xforms are initialized provided a generic xform structure by an application via making call to ``rte_comp_priv_xform_create``, at an output PMD returns an opaque priv_xform reference with flag set to SHAREABLE or NON_SHAREABLE.
-If PMD support SHAREABLE priv_xform, then application can attach same priv_xform with many stateless ops at-a-time.
+priv_xform is PMD internally managed private data that it maintains to do stateless processing. priv_xforms are initialized provided a generic xform structure by an application via making call to ``rte_comp_private_xform_create``, at an output PMD returns an opaque priv_xform reference.
+If PMD support SHAREABLE priv_xform indicated via algorithm feature flag, then application can attach same priv_xform with many stateless ops at-a-time.
 If not, then application needs to create as many priv_xforms as it expects to have stateless operations in-flight.

 .. figure:: img/stateless-op.png